thindil/steamsky/bin/doc/MODDING.md

   item index from inventory.
 Item index always starts with 1.
 Attribute `slot` is name of equipment slot in which selected item is set.
 Possible values for `slot`: Weapon, Shield, Head, Torso, Arms, Legs, Tools.

+## Factions

+### General informations
+- Open file *factions.dat* in *data/factions* directory or create new file with *dat* extension in that directory (example: *myfactions.dat*).

+### Faction data structure
+- Each faction is between `faction` tags.
+- Attribute `index`: index of faction (it can be number or text) and must be unique.
+At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
+- Attribute `name`: name of factions displayed in game.
+Can be any text and unique.
+- Attribute `membername`: name of single mobile from this faction.
+Can be any text.
+- Attribute `pluralmembername`: plural of name of mobiles from this faction.
+  Can be any text.
+- Attributes `minspawn`, `maxspawn` and `spawn`: chance to that newly created sky base will be owned by that faction.
+Value of this attributes is roll on dice 100 and must be unique for each faction.
+If it should be only one roll, use attribute `spawn`.
+If it should be range, use `minspawn` for minimum roll and `maxspawn` for maximum roll.
+- Attributes `population`, `minpopulation` and `maxpopulation`: starting population of base owned by that faction.
+If it should be constant value, use attribute `population`.
+If it should be random value, use attribute `minpopulation` for minimum population and `maxpopulation` for maximum population.
+Minumum value is 0.
+- Attributes `reputation`, `minreputation` and `maxreputation`: starting reputation of player in bases owned by that faction.
+If it should be constant value, use attribute `reputation`.
+If it should be random value, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
+Minumum value is -100 and maximum is 100.
+- Attribute `friendly`: did that faction is friendly to player or not.
+Value `Y` means `Yes`, value `N` means `No`.
+Used mostly to generate enemy ships.
+- Optional attribute `namestype`: Used in generating ship names of that faction.
+  Can be `standard` (default value) or `robotic`.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode